Practical Travel Tips and Advice for Women Traveling in Uganda

-Custom jewelry that you might have picked up at a good price in the west can be stolen – even Ugandan or Rwandan women encounter this problem in crowded places.
+Custom jewelry that you might have picked up at a reasonable price in the west can be stolen – even Ugandan or Rwandan women encounter this problem in crowded

 The safest place to be in Uganda is on a Safari with Kabiza Wilderness Safaris where your well-being and safety come first.

-Besides normal police, there is the Tourism Police which is stationed at Tourism Destinations throughout the country, add to that the armed rangers found in the Wildlife Parks and the Military.
+Besides regular police, there is the Tourism Police which is stationed at Tourism Destinations throughout the country, add to that the armed rangers found in the Wildlife Parks and the Military.

-Uganda is often safer than your country of origin and there is no armed conflict within the country.
+Uganda is often safer than your country of origin, and there is no armed conflict within the state.

-The problem is that when you tell friends that you are telling friends that you are going on holiday in Uganda, they see it through the very limited filter of Africa, the movies that they have seen, news reports by a reporter stationed in Capetown and the like.
-Ugandans are friendly, welcoming and concerned for your well-being people.
+The problem is that when you tell friends that you are telling friends that you are going on holiday in Uganda, they see it through the minimal filter of Africa, the movies that they have seen, news reports by a reporter stationed in Capetown and the like.
+Ugandans are friendly, welcoming, and concerned for your well-being people.